chadmcrowell/CKA-Exercises/README.md

 The format of the exam is entirely in a hands-on, command-line environment.
 You can take the exam at home or in a testing center, and you must complete the exam in 180 minutes.
 Register for the exam [here](https://www.cncf.io/certification/cka/).
 The cost is US $300.00.

-These exercises are supplemental to and follow the [CKA course](https://acloud.guru/learn/7f5137aa-2d26-4b19-8d8c-025b22667e76) on A Cloud Guru.
-If you don't have a cluster to practice on, the Hands-on Labs at Linux Academy are the quickest way to get started.
-Also, I created this [k8s cheat sheet](https://acloudguru.com/blog/engineering/kubernetes-cheat-sheet) to help you memorize commands.

 During the exam, you will have access to six different clusters (below) in the following configurations:

 | Cluster | Members                | CNI      | Description                        |